lifeomic/sparkflow/README.md

 # SparkFlow

-This is an implementation of Tensorflow on Spark.
-The goal of this library is to provide a simple, understandable interface in using Tensorflow on Spark.
+This is an implementation of TensorFlow on Spark.
+The goal of this library is to provide a simple, understandable interface in using TensorFlow on Spark.
 With SparkFlow, you can easily integrate your deep learning model with a ML Spark Pipeline.
-Underneath, SparkFlow uses a parameter server to train the Tensorflow network in a distributed manner.
+Underneath, SparkFlow uses a parameter server to train the TensorFlow network in a distributed manner.
 Through the api, the user can specify the style of training, whether that is Hogwild or async with locking.

 [![Build Status](https://api.travis-ci.org/lifeomic/sparkflow.svg?branch=master)](https://travis-ci.org/lifeomic/sparkflow)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/lifeomic/sparkflow/blob/master/LICENSE)

 ## Why should I use this?
-While there are other libraries that use Tensorflow on Apache Spark, Sparkflow's objective is to work seemlessly with ML Pipelines, provide a simple interface for training Tensorflow graphs, and give basic abstractions for faster development.
-For training, Sparkflow uses a parameter server which lives on the driver and allows for asynchronous training.
+While there are other libraries that use TensorFlow on Apache Spark, SparkFlow's objective is to work seamlessly with ML Pipelines, provide a simple interface for training TensorFlow graphs, and give basic abstractions for faster development.
+For training, SparkFlow uses a parameter server which lives on the driver and allows for asynchronous training.
 This tool provides faster training time when using big data.

 ## Installation

-Install sparkflow via pip: `pip install sparkflow`
+Install SparkFlow via pip: `pip install sparkflow`

-SparkFlow requires Apache Spark >= 2.0, flask, and Tensorflow to all be installed.
+SparkFlow requires Apache Spark >= 2.0, flask, dill, and TensorFlow to be installed.
+As of sparkflow >= 0.7.0, only python >= 3.5 will be supported.

 ## Example